IJanicka/IJanicka.github.io/publications.md

   <h2>Chapters in edited volumes</h2>

+* <a href="https://brill.com/edcollchap/book/9789004744721/BP000026.xml" target="blank"> “What is a Revolution in Political Ecology?”</a> in *On Revolt, Rebellion and Revolution.
+Navigating the Challenges of Human Conflict*, eds.
+Dominik Kulcsár, Dmytro Tomakh, and Jon Stewart, Leiden and Boston: Brill (2026): 404–424. <br>

 * <a href="../articles/Iwona Janicka_Nonhuman Politics and Its Practices_in The Bloomsbury Handbook of Posthumanism_ed Wamberg and Thomsen_2020.pdf" target="_blank">“Nonhuman Politics and its Practices,”</a> *The Bloomsbury Handbook of Posthumanism*, eds.
 Mads Rosendahl Thomsen and Jacob Wamberg, London and New York: Bloomsbury Academic (2020), 129–140.<br>

   <br>